vwkd/code-system/src/languages/rust/trait/trait.md

 ## Trait Bound

-// todo: move to function?
+- trait that generic type must implement

-- generic function parameter or return type which implements a trait, "bounded"
+- restricts what generic type can be
-- can use multiple
+- can specify multiple
-- after generic type after colon, separated by plus
+- syntax is following generic name and colon, multiple separated by plus
-- alternatively using `where` clause after return type to make function signature more readable can specify same generic multiple times ?!?
-- syntax sugar using `impl` directly, but can't specify same type for multiple arguments or return type, for return type can't return different types conditionally from function body

-is limited to single type, can't mix multiple types that implement trait use trait object instead to mix multiple types
+- shorthand without naming generic directly with `impl MyTrait`, but can't reuse generic at multiple places

 can only do for object-safe traits all methods on trait have no generic parameters and don't return self ? otherwise compile can't figure out concrete type

+- beware: for return type of function can't conditionally return different concrete types, instead use trait object ❗️